glossarysh/glossarysh.github.io/README.md

 # Jargonthing
 This is a project that aims to demistify tech jargon for people who work with developers.
+The target reader is therefore a non-technical individual who wishes to get a better understanding of a buzz word or topic that they have come across, either in their professional life or otherwise.
+It is not trying to be an authoritive source or teaching material for someone intending to seriously learn a topic

 Each article should be:
 - Written in simple, non-technical language.
 - Self-contained.
 - Consistently formatted.